plaudev/ParseHerokuPushNotification/README.md

 ## 2.4 Testing Push
 The Parse Push docs (#4.2.6) gives examples of using curl to send push notifications.
 Curl, or more properly cURL (#4.5.11) - not to be confused with curling locks or rocks! - can be performed from the Terminal.
 Essentially you pass it some http headers specifying the appId, the masterKey, etc and then a json object of your push notification.
 I will leave you to read the docs to try it.
 Because the length of the whole cURL command is long, the docs use a "\" to concatenate line-breaks which actually work as is if you copy & paste into Terminal.
 I prefer typing it out manually since you have to change many of the parameters manually anyway.

 I can confirm that cURL works.
 I was also able to do it from the parse-dashboard.
+And I have also successfully do the same from my original Tinder app on Heroku.

 As already noted, I have yet to figure out how to use Parse cloud code to send push notification.
 And I have not tried Android at all but this set-up (provided you uncomment & fill out the relevant lines in index.js) should do immediately work for Android, too.